-- (1) Member of the Audit Committee - (2) Member of the Compensation Committee - (3) Member of the Corporate Governance and Nominating Committee - (4) Mr. Telfer resigned from the Board effective January 19, 2010.
+- (1) Member of the Audit Committee - (2) Member of the Compensation Committee

+- (3) Member of the Corporate Governance and Nominating Committee - (4) Ian Telfer resigned from the Board effective January 19, 2010.
+Dr. Faber joined the Board effective January 19, 2010. - (5) Mr. Grosskopf joined the Board effective September 7, 2010.
+Peter Hodson resigned from the Board effective September 7, 2010.

-The directors and executive officers of the Corporation, as a group directly or indirectly, beneficially own, or control or direct 110,850,625 Common Shares of the Corporation, being 73.90% of the total issued and outstanding Common Shares of the Corporation.
+As at the date hereof, the directors and executive officers of the Corporation, as a group directly or indirectly, beneficially own, or control or direct 106,672,746 Common Shares of the Corporation, being 62.95% of the total issued and outstanding Common Shares of the Corporation.

 Except as noted below, each of the foregoing directors and officers has held the same principal occupation for the previous five years.
-The following is a brief biographical description of the directors and officers of the Corporation other than Eric Sprott, Peter Hodson, and Allan Jacobs whose biographies are under "Description of the Business - Our Investment Team".
+The following is a brief biographical description of the directors and officers of the Corporation other than Eric Sprott, Allan Jacobs and Peter Grosskopf whose biographies are under "Description of the Business - Our Investment Team or Description of Business - Our Management Services Team".